 Laurent’s interest in the project made me raise my own expectations and standards.
 The fact that I had just joined the company and was not yet a veteran didn’t bother him.
 Like with other teammates, he doesn’t care whether you’re fresh out of school or an experienced engineer; he’ll just as eagerly dig into the subject to help develop the best product for our customers.
 And this, among other things, really makes me understand that the work we do really does matter and makes a difference.

 Beyond the job, the perks!

 As with all Fronteers, Front invests in my own personal growth and well-being with external mentorships, like work and life coaches, mental health apps, and gym memberships.
 I also have access to English coaches that I can use to develop my communication skills.
-In addition to these, Front implemented Flexible Friday: one special day a week without any internal communication, no Slack, no emails, no meetings, nothing to distract you from focusing on what’s important to you.
+In addition to these, Front implemented Flexible Friday: one special day a week with minimal internal communication and nothing to distract you from focusing on what’s important to you.
 This gives us all just the right amount of flexibility and autonomy we need to perform and forge ahead

 More generally, in France, you also have many advantages you won’t find in other countries.
 As such Front, has top-notch partners for free additional health insurance and childcare.
 Young parents also get 12 weeks of parental leave, and everybody has 7 weeks of paid holidays.
 And, the icing on the cake, let’s not forget the sweet lunch vouchers you can use in all those delicious Parisian bistros.

 À la carte work-life balance